 You may only select one of the following modules.

-Module Title ECTS Туре
+Code Module Title ECTS Туре

-Advanced Statistical Methods in 5 Optional
+MEDI6066 Advanced Statistical Methods in 5 Optional

-Epidemiology 2018-19
+Epidemiology 2020-21

-Health Policy and Economics 2018-19 5 Optional
+MEDI6233 Health Economics for Public Health 5 Optional

-Advanced Statistical Methods in Epidemiology 2018-19 Advanced Statistical Methods in 5 Epidemiology 2018-19
+2020-21

 Information about pre and co-requisites is included in individual module profiles.